isgasho/finshir/README.md

 ## Overview

 ### Minimal command
-The following command spawns 1000 coroutines, each trying to establish a new TCP connection to a target web server.
+The following command spawns 1000 coroutines, each trying to establish a new TCP connection.
 When connections are established, it sends random bytes every 30 seconds, thereby order a server to wait as long as it can:

 ```bash
 # Specify one of the Google's IP addresses as a target web server